 Why do I get extra floors sometimes?

 Your Force detects floors using an altimeter, which is a sensor that calculates altitude based on atmospheric pressure.
-Though your Force is designed to look for pressure changes based on elevation gains, occasionally pressure changes caused by, for example, a gust of wind, a weather change, or opening a door can cause your Force to register an extra floor or two.
-For more information, see How does my tracker count floors?
+Though your Force is designed to look for pressure changes based on elevation gains, pressure changes due to other causes—such as a gust of wind, a weather change, or opening a door—can occasionally cause your Force to register an extra floor or two.

 Will Force count steps when I’m pushing a stroller or a shopping cart?